 The K2 System Configuration application provides a page in the Configure K2 Client wizard that calculates the bandwidth requirement for a K2 Media Client.
 On this page you enter information regarding the channel count, bit rate, and tracks per channel for your intended use of the K2 Media Client.
 The page then calculates the bandwidth requirement and make it available for load balancing.
-Refer to "Adding K2 Media Clients" on page 90 for procedures.
+Refer to "Adding K2 Media Clients to the K2 Storage System" on page 110 for procedures.